 Randy Charles is the owner of PaintCentric.com, a website dedicated to providing information, tips, tricks, and news about all things paint.
 With over 10 years...Read more

 Do you happen to work on many paintings at once?
-If yes, there are many fresh paintings vulnerable to weather elements and dust.
-You don’t want your effort wasted.
+If yes, many fresh paintings are vulnerable to weather elements and dust.
+You dont want your effort wasted.

 From a drinking spree that spins out of control to cat hairs, fresh paintings are always at risk.

-So, how do you store oil painting while drying?
-You can store oil in safe spaces that protect them from environmental elements.
-This can be done by storing paintings vertically like books on a shelf.
+You can store oil canvases in safe spaces that protect them from environmental elements of life.
+This can be done by storing paintings vertically, like books on a shelf.

-From drying racks to climate-controlled storage units, there are several ways you can store oil paintings.
+From drying racks to climate-controlled storage units, you can store and preserve oil paintings in several ways.
 Such units protect paintings from heat and humidity fluctuations.
 You can opt for drying racks, stack canvas to dry with separators, or build DIY drying racks.

-- How To Store Oil Paintings While Drying
+- How To Keep Oil Paintings While Drying

 - Change Is The Rule